thomasrobertgee/recipe-app/README.md

     - Separate registration for local suppliers (e.g., butchers, greengrocers).
     - Dedicated portal for suppliers to log in and manage their own weekly specials (add/delete items and prices).
     - Supplier specials appear alongside supermarket specials for all users.
+- **Meal Planner & Weekly Budgeting:**
+    - Dedicated "Meal Plan" page with a 7-day calendar view.
+    - Users can drag and drop saved recipes onto specific days.
+    - Displays consolidated ingredients and estimated cost for the current plan, tracked against the user's weekly budget.
+    - Button to add all planned recipes to the main shopping list.
 - Full CRUD functionality for recipes and specials.
 - **Recent Bug Fixes:** Addressed issues related to receipt scanning database transactions, AI prompt formatting for instructions and receipt items, JSON serialization errors, recipe rating display updates, login redirection for suppliers, and various frontend styling inconsistencies.